zapahan/TechWorkshop-L300-GitHub-Copilot-and-platform/docs/07_resource_cleanup/07_resource_cleanup.md

 ## Scenario

 Congratulations!
 You have completed all the exercises in this training.
 To avoid unnecessary costs, it is important to clean up and delete the Azure resources that were created during the exercises.
 This will help ensure that you are not charged for resources that are no longer needed.
 In addition, you may want to avoid costs on GitHub by disabling the GitHub Enterprise features we enabled.

 ## Objectives

-After you complete this exercise, you will be able to:
+After completing this exercise, you'll be able to:

 * Delete Azure resources created during the exercises to avoid unnecessary costs
 * Remove GitHub Enterprise features to avoid unnecessary costs